kanishka-linux/ReadManga/README.md

 #Dependencies installation in arch.

-sudo pacman -S python python-pyqt4 python-pycurl python-requests python-urllib3 python-pillow python-beautifulsoup4 python-lxml python-psutil python-pip curl wget phantomjs
+sudo pacman -S python python-pyqt4 python-pyqt5 python-pycurl python-requests python-urllib3 python-pillow python-beautifulsoup4 python-lxml python-psutil python-pip curl wget phantomjs

 #In ubuntu 14.04, default python points to python 2.7, hence for installing dependencies use following command

-sudo apt-get install python3 python3-pyqt4 python3-pycurl python3-requests python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-pip curl wget phantomjs
+sudo apt-get install python3 python3-pyqt4 python3-pyqt5 python3-pycurl python3-requests python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-pip curl wget phantomjs

 #Once Dependencies are installed Download the folder.
+Goto ReadManga Directory containing 'install.py' file (If you want stable version of the application written in pyqt4).
+If you want to try experimental version of the application written in pyqt5 then goto ReadManga-PyQt5 Directory containing 'install.py' file.
-Goto ReadManga Directory containing 'install.py' file.
-Open Terminal in the directory and use following command:
+Once you are inside the required directory, Open Terminal in the directory and use following command:

 #In Arch: